 This is discussed below, but it is so important that it needs to be discussed twice.
 USE THE PAN SUGGESTED FOR THE RECIPE.

-This recipe calls for 2 stand loaf pans and while the batter will fit into a bundt pan or tube pan, it throws off the baking times.
+This recipe calls for 2 standard loaf pans and while the batter will fit into a bundt pan or tube pan, it throws off the baking times.

 You can, of course, give it a try, but the baking times will be off and please don’t leave a comment saying it failed miserably.
 It wasn’t the recipe, it was the pan.